Volunteering at the Zoo

 Will I get to touch or interact with the animals?

-We recruit animal encounter volunteers on an as-needed basis from our pool of active and dedicated volunteers.
+We recruit volunteer animal handlers on an as-needed basis from our pool of active and dedicated volunteers.

 Can I be involved in feeding and caring for the animals?